 Provide your contacts with details on the job you’re applying for and an up-to-date resume to help them prepare.
 If they decline, be sure to thank them and gracefully move on to your next option.

 While references are valuable for employers, you should follow their lead when deciding how and when to send them.
-Whether listed on the job description or asked by a hiring manager, follow direction carefully.
+Whether listed on the job description or asked by a hiring manager, follow directions carefully.

-If a list of contacts isn’t specifically required, simply send your resume without references, and any other requested documents like applications or cover letters.
+If a list of contacts isn’t specifically required, simply send your resume without references and any other requested documents like applications or cover letters.
 If you are asked to send references, develop a separate document instead of placing them directly on your resume.